CED

 28th and 29th of July 2023

-Michele Gazzola, Nicole Marinaro, Maria Margherita Mattioda, Marie-Berthe Vittoz
+Michele Gazzola, Nicole Marinaro, Maria Margherita Mattioda and Marie-Berthe Vittoz

 Place